 In September 2013 the Barrie Police Service launched a $50,000 reward campaign for information leading to the arrest and conviction of the person(s) responsible for the death of April Lynn Dobson.

-Anyone with information on this homicide is urged to call the Barrie Police Homicide Unit Tip line at 705-725-7025 Extension # 2160, or Crime Stoppers at 1-800-222-8477 (TIPS).
+Anyone with information on this homicide is urged to call the Barrie Police Homicide Unit Tip line at (705) 725-7025 ext. # 2160, or Crime Stoppers at 1-800-222-8477 (TIPS).
 Crime Stoppers is anonymous and does not subscribe to call display.
 You will not be required to testify in court and you may be eligible for a cash reward of up to $2,000.

-The following links will provide further information regarding this crime.
+The following links will provide further information in relation to this homicide.